Table of Contents

 Opening New Locations or Renovating

-If your business runs out of a physical location, opening an additional site can help you expand your market presence and profits.
+If your business gets too big for its current physical location, opening an additional site can help you expand your market presence and profits.
 You could use an expansion loan to purchase a commercial property or buy land to develop.
 Or, you might want to invest in improving or expanding your existing location so that you can operate more efficiently or accommodate more customers.

 Purchasing Another Business

 Buying a business can be a way to eliminate the competition.
 It can also be a way to expand the focus of your business.
-And, if you purchase an established business, it allows you to avoid some of the initial costs that go along with starting something from scratch.
-Plus, you inherit their existing customer base.
+And if you purchase an established business, it allows you to avoid some of the initial costs that go along with starting something from scratch.
+Plus, you inherit the business’s existing customer base.
+Sometimes a loan used to buy another business may also be called a business acquisition loan.

 Launching Products or Services